NCBI-Hackathons/The-Broad-Institute-Single-Cell-RNA-Seq-Data-Set/info.md

 ##### After registering with FireCloud, obtain free credits.
 Visit https://app.terra.bio/, there should be a banner to apply free credits to your account.
 Note: Billing account assignments are permanent and cannot be changed.
 Workspaces and data in a workspace funded by the free Terra credits billing account cannot be transferred to another billing project at a later time.

-### How to set up the above using an existing, non-gmail account:
+### How register with FireCloud using an existing, non-gmail account:
 https://software.broadinstitute.org/firecloud/documentation/article?id=9846

 ### Useful links